mcfilib/filib.github.io/posts/2015-07-19-using-loggly-on-elastic-beanstalk.md

 ## Customise Container

-Add the following configuration to `loggly.config` in the `.ebextensions` directory in the root of your application.
+Add the following configuration to `loggly.config` in the `.ebextensions` directory in the root of your app.

 ``` yaml
 # .ebextensions/loggly.config